ISISNeutronMuon/quickBayes/docs/source/theory.rst

     P(D|M) \propto [(x_\mathrm{max} – x_\mathrm{min}) A_\mathrm{max}]^{-N}\int \mathrm{d}^N\theta \exp\left(-\frac{\chi^2}{2}\right).

-The next step is to assume that a best fit exists, and that the corresponding best fit parameters are :math:`\theta_0` and a the chi squared value is :math:`\chi_\mathrm{min}^2`.
+The next step is to assume that a best fit exists, and that the corresponding best fit parameters are :math:`\theta_0` and the chi squared value is :math:`\chi_\mathrm{min}^2`.
-A Taylor expansion of the chi squared is
+A Taylor expansion of the chi squared yields

 .. math::
    :label: chi2_expansion